ABizCho/pyPpAndPc/readme.md

 ## Main Process
-This program is consist of 5 main functions
+This program is consist of 5 main processes
 <br>
 <br>